Long Hanborough

 Long Hanborough is a village in Hanborough civil parish, about 4 mi northeast of Witney in West Oxfordshire, England.
 The village is the major settlement in Hanborough parish.
 The 2011 Census recorded the parish's population as 2,630.

 History

 An infants' school was built in 1879 and enlarged in 1893.
 It closed in 1998 and was merged into Hanborough Manor School.
 The old school building has been converted to a private house.

 Christ Church Church of England parish church was built in 1893.
 It is now part of the Benefice of Hanborough and Freeland.
-The village also has a Methodist church in which Reverend Samuel New resides.
+The village also has a Methodist church.